 Unless production is established within the spacing units covering the undeveloped acres on which some of the locations are identified, the leases for such acreage will expire.
-While none of our Utica Shale acreage leases are scheduled to expire until 2015, at that time 25% of our total Utica Shale undeveloped acreage as of December 31, 2014 will be subject to expiration, with 29% of such acreage expiring in 2016, 5% in 2017, 13% in 2018 and 10% thereafter, although our Utica Shale leases generally grant us the right to extend these leases for an additional five-year period.
-As of December 31, 2014, leases representing 14%, 31%, 6%, 7% and 24%, respectively, of our total Niobrara Formation undeveloped acreage are scheduled to expire in 2015, 2016, 2017, 2018 and thereafter.
+Approximately 24% of our total Utica Shale undeveloped acreage will be subject to expiration in 2016, with 9% of such acreage expiring in 2017, 18% in 2018, 1% in 2019 and 12% thereafter, although our Utica Shale leases generally grant us the right to extend these leases for an additional five-year period.
+As of December 31, 2015, leases representing 36%, 7%, 8% and 39%, respectively, of our total Niobrara Formation undeveloped acreage are scheduled to expire in 2016, 2017, 2018 and 2019.
 The cost to renew expiring leases may increase significantly, and we may not be able to renew such leases on commercially reasonable terms or at all.
-As such, our actual drilling activities may differ materially from our current expectations, which could adversely affect our business.
+If we are unable to fund renewals of expiring leases, we could lose portions of our acreage and our actual drilling activities may differ materially from our current expectations, which could adversely affect our business.